 Sales tax is a team sport – you can’t do it on your own.
-But with some expert guidance, you can get a much better handle on the “big picture” when it comes to the sales tax process.
-And as with many things in the accounting, tax or financial arena, one of the first steps in administering sales tax correctly is gathering the right data.
+But with some expert guidance, you can get a much better handle on the “big picture” when it comes to the sales tax administration.
+And, as with many things in the accounting, tax or financial arena, one of the first steps in administering sales tax correctly is gathering the right data.

 In the world of sales tax, nexus is one of the first and most important concepts you need to understand.
 In short, nexus is what determines in which jurisdictions (states, cities, etc.) you are required to collect and remit sales tax.

-If you’ve established nexus for sales tax purposes, you are required to complete a sales tax registration in that jurisdiction.
-Before you get started on the registration application, you’ll need to gather some data.
+If you’ve established nexus for sales tax purposes, you’re next step is to register to collect and remit sales tax in that jurisdiction.
+Before you get started on the registration application however, you’ll need to gather some information.
 Here are some of the items you’ll need to take into consideration when registering in a state:

 Next, you’ll need to determine the taxability of the product or service that you’re selling.
-There are many questions and factors that go into correctly determining the taxability, but here are a few of the most important questions you should be gathering data on:
+There are many questions and factors that go into correctly determining the taxability, but here are a few of the most important questions you should be gathering information on:

 As part of your duties in the tax department, it is very likely that you need to submit reports to management.
 There are some items you’ll want to monitor that will be of interest to management.
 Here are some of those items:

 Gathering the right information is just one key piece of the puzzle when it comes to sales tax administration and compliance.
 Staying on top of sales tax administration can be overwhelming, and some expert advice can go a long way in getting a grip on your responsibilities.
 See below for additional resources to help you with sales tax administration.